 The input of the SXSW staff and Advisory Boards helps ensure that less well-known voices have as much of a chance as being selected to speak at SXSW as individuals with large online followings.

-Public Votes – 30%
+Public Votes: 30%

 Who knows what you want to see at SXSW better than you?
-Your input is very important in terms of shaping the look and feel of the 2013 event.
+Your input is very important in terms of shaping the look and feel of the 2016 event.

-SXSW Advisory Board – 40%
+SXSW Advisory Board: 40%

 A group of industry experts from around the world, the SXSW Advisory Board provides significant feedback on all submissions.

-SXSW Staff – 30%
+SXSW Staff: 30%